19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Control Weather.md

 You gain control over the weather for any area you can see for duration.

-Every [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md), you may gain one of the following abilities over the weather:
+As part of casting the spell or as an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md) on a following [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md), you may gain one of the following abilities:

 - **Thunderstorm**
 	- Deal 3d6 [Lightning](../../../../Game%20Procedures/Combat/Damage%20Types/Lightning.md) damage to any targets you can see that are outside as an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md)